-Under Megan’s Law, if you’re convicted of the online solicitation of a minor, you’ll be under parole supervision for the rest of your life.
+Under Megan’s Law, if you are convicted of the online solicitation of a minor, you’ll be under parole supervision for the rest of your life.
 You’ll also be required to serve at least 85% of your sentence before you are eligible for parole.

-Police and prosecutors are interested in a conviction.
-They’re not interested in extenuating circumstances or evidence that contradicts their view that the accused is guilty.
-For example, the prosecution might allege that a defendant intended to have sex with what they believed to be an underage teen due to the fact that they arranged to meet with them.
+Police and prosecutors are interested in a conviction – they are not interested in extenuating circumstances or evidence that contradicts their view that the accused is guilty.
+For example, the prosecution might allege that a defendant intended to have sex with what they believed to be an underage teen just because they arranged to meet with them.

-However, if the suspect did not have condoms, drugs, alcohol, porn or other items associated with sexual activity on him at the time of his arrest, the prosecution may have a difficult time proving his intent was sexual.
-Further, if the prearranged meeting place was public in nature — a mall, a parking lot, a coffee shop — prosecutors may have difficulty establishing motive here as well.
+However, if the suspect did not have condoms, drugs, alcohol, porn, or other items associated with sexual activity on him at the time of his arrest, the prosecution may have a difficult time proving his intent was sexual.
+Further, if the prearranged meeting place was public — a mall, a parking lot, a coffee shop — prosecutors may have difficulty establishing motive here as well.

 Entrapment in Cases of Online Solicitation of a Minor